keithstric/cloud-sockets/README.md

 * `ackMessageTypes` {string[]} - An array of message types which will require an acknoledgement from the client upon receipt
 * `broadcastMessageTypes` {string[]} - An array of message types that should send a message to all connections
-* `customMsgHandlers` - {{string, function}} - An object whose key is a message type and value is a function.
+* `customMsgHandlers` {{string, function}} - An object whose key is a message type and value is a function.
 You may not define a custom handler for any of the default message types
+* `includeUserProps` - If setupHttpUser is true, this must be defined.
+Is an array of properties found in the user object at `request.session.user`
 * `msgResendDelay` {number} - Number of milliseconds to wait before resending a message awaiting acknowledgement
 * `pubsubListener` {function} - Listener function for your PubSub provider
 * `pubsubMessageTypes` {string[]} - Array of message types that should be sent through the PubSub topic
 * `pubsubPublisher` {function} - Function for publishing to your PubSub provider
 * `pubsubSubscriptionName` {string} - The PubSub subscription name
 * `pubsubTopicName` {string} - The PubSub topic name
+* `setupHttpUser` {boolean} - Set to true to add http users who have a cloud-sockets connection

 ## Process flow